If you have a leasehold you wish to rent out, but it is located on land for which Harrow Council is the freeholder, you will need to do the following:

 I am renting out my property what must I do?

 There is no legal requirement for landlords to have an electrical safety test carried out each year.
 However you must ensure that any electrical equipment provided is in a safe condition throughout the duration of any tenancy.
-For rented accommodation, the maximum period recommended between the initial inspection (when the installation was first used) and the first periodic inspection and test is five years.
+It is recommended that you you inspect the accommodation within no more than a duration of 5 years between tests.

 Installations and inspections should be carried out by a NICEIC qualified electrician.
 You can find more information and a useful guide on the Electrical Safety First website.

 Properties built after 1992 are legally required to be fitted with a mains operated smoke alarm.
 Older properties do not have to comply, but landlords are strongly recommended to ensure battery operated smoke alarms are fitted and regularly maintained.

 Landlords are also advised to provide fire blankets and/or extinguishers, particularly in kitchens.
 If a fire extinguisher is provided it should be serviced every 12 months.